A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

-Next, we discuss optimal regimens to (M) when the condition in (\ref{condition: add}) is not met.
+We next discuss optimal regimens when (\ref{condition: add}) is not satisfied.
 In other words, the drug alone is not able to deliver a BED of $\en$ or larger to the normal tissue.
-It is easy to see that those cases in Theorem \ref{theorem: additive} that only use radiation, which are RT-std and RT-hypo, will continue to be valid under the new condition.
+It is easy to see that those cases in Theorem \ref{theorem: additive} that only use radiation, which are RT-std and RT-hypo, continue to be optimal under the new condition.
 However, the remaining cases, which are CT and CRT-std, need to be adjusted accordingly.
 In particular, for the case of drug administration only CT, the chemotherapeutic agent can deliver a maximum BED of $n B_{\mathrm{N}}\big(0,\bar{c}\big)$.
-Hence, in order to have the normal-tissue BED constraint binding (see Lemma \ref{lemma: binding}), an additional average BED of $\en- n B_{\mathrm{N}}\big(0,\bar{c}\big)$ is required to be delivered using hypo- or standard fractionation radiation depending on the sign of $\Delta_{\mathrm{r}}$.
+Hence, in order to have the normal-tissue BED constraint be binding (see Lemma \ref{lemma: binding}), an additional average BED of $\en- n B_{\mathrm{N}}\big(0,\bar{c}\big)$ is required to be delivered using hypo- or standard fractionation radiation depending on the sign of $\Delta_{\mathrm{r}}$.
 Finally, for the case of CRT-std, a BED of $\min\left\{n B_{\mathrm{N}}\big(0,\bar{c}\big), b_{\mathrm{a}}\right\}$ and $\en-\min\left\{n B_{\mathrm{N}}\big(0,\bar{c}\big),b_{\mathrm{a}}\right\}$ are delivered using drug and radiation administration, respectively.